robimarian227/robimarian227/README.md

 ### 🎓 MSc Student @ UNSTPB | 💻 Aspiring Software Developer | 🚛 Transport Systems Enthusiast

 I am a 2nd-year Master's student at the **Faculty of Transport, National University of Science and Technology Politehnica Bucharest (UNSTPB)**.
 I am passionate about how technology can solve modern infrastructure challenges.
-Currently, I am bridging the gap between logistics and code.
+Currently, I am bridging the gap between transportation and code.

 ---